atrium — Docs

 • Keyboard shortcuts Cmd+= / Cmd+- / Cmd+0 step zoom in / out / reset.

-• Persisted as uiScale in app state; applied across all workspaces.
+• Persisted as uiScale in app state; applied across all projects.

 • Components use scaledPx() for React inline styles and var(--ui-scale) for CSS, so custom themes and third-party components inherit the scale automatically.